poetry4vamp/magicAuth/README.md

       }
     })
 ### Go to this website ``` https://developers.google.com/oauthplayground/ ```
-### Scroll down, then click Gmail API v1, make sure to use the gmail account you provided on the user.
+### Scroll down, then click Gmail API v1,
 ### Click the first link that appears, which is the ``` https://mail.google.com/ ```
+### Click the Authorize APIs button, make sure to use the gmail account you provided on the user,
-### Click the Authorize APIs button, then click the Exchange Authorization Code for Tokens
+### Click the Exchange Authorization Code for Tokens,
 ### In the Request/Response window, go to the "access_token" then copy the provided/generated key then paste it on the accessToken.